 For those brave souls who are chaperoning DECON, this document is meant to provide a general idea of what’s happening.

-Name badges: Key Clubbers and advisors must wear their convention name badges at all times in the hotel.
+Name badges: Key Clubbers and advisors must wear their conference name badges at all times in the hotel.
 However, when students and adults are outside of the hotels and/or in the adjacent mall, name badges should be removed.
-Admission to all convention events (including the dances and the game rooms) is contingent on wearing a name badge.
+Admission to all conference events (including the dances and Ned’s Den is contingent on wearing a name badge.

 Code of Conduct: Please check your program.
 All students and adults registered for DECON are required to follow the Code of Conduct at all times.

-Pool: There is a pool on Floor 6 of the Marriott hotel.
-Towels are available at the pool area; leave bathroom towels in rooms.
+Pool: There is a pool on Floor 6 of the Tower Square (Marriott) Hotel.
+Towels are available at the pool area; leave bathroom towels in guest rooms.

-Registration: Registration begins at 3:00 P.M. on Floor 6 at the Marriott and at 3:00 on Floor 3 at the Sheraton, not at the hotel’s front desk.
+Registration: Registration begins at 3:00 P.M. on Floor 6 at the Marriott (M) and on Floor 2 at the Sheraton (S), not at either hotel’s front desk.
 Please report to the hotel designated on the registration sheets that were returned to you as confirmation of your registration.
 We have no control over the hotels and how existing guests check out of their rooms.
 Hotel representatives give us keys as rooms become available.
 Reporting to the hotel earlier than 3:00 or exactly at 3:00 does not guarantee that you will receive your room keys at that time.
 Please do not plan to arrive before 3:00.
-Your assigned room keys will not be given away to someone else who arrives earlier.
+Your pre-assigned room keys will not be given away to someone else who arrives earlier.
 Hopefully, everyone will have a room key prior to General Session.
 Please remind students that they will sleep two to a bed.
-In the past, some students have felt more comfortable packing a sleeping bag to sleep in thus sleeping on top of a bed.
+Some students may feel more comfortable packing a sleeping bag to sleep in thus sleeping on top of a bed.
 You may want to share that idea with your students.
-Thank you in advance for your flexibility and patience throughout the registration process.
+Thank you in advance for your flexibility and patience throughout the room registration process.

-Check-in and convention materials: During check-in at the convention desk, advisors will receive room keys and an envelope containing name badges and lunch tickets.
-Each student needs to fill out a room check-list and return it to the assigned area near the registration area on Floor 6 to receive his/her packet containing the program and other convention materials.
-During check-in, remind students to retrieve lunch tickets from their packet and save them for Saturday’s Lunch and Sunday’s Farewell Luncheon Session.
+Check-in and conference materials: During check-in at the conference registration desk, advisors will receive room keys and an envelope containing name badges and room checklists.
+Each student needs to fill out a room checklist form and return it (signed by an advisor) to the assigned area near the registration area on Floor 6 (M)/ Floor2 (S) to receive his/her packet containing the program and other conference materials.
+During check-in, remind students to save their lunch tickets for Saturday’s Lunch and Sunday’s Farewell Luncheon Session.
 They will need these tickets to eat.

 Dinner: The food court in the adjacent mall is open until 5:00 P.M.; some vendors may be open later.
-Champions Sports Bar in the Marriott is open later.
+Champions Sports Bar in the Tower Square (Marriott ) is open later.
 Champions does have take-out.
 There are many pizza/Chinese vendors in the area that will deliver, but deliveries should not be made to Key Clubbers’ rooms after the curfew hour of 12 midnight.
-Please be sure that your students build in time to eat before the General Session.
+Please be sure that your students build in time to eat before the General Sessions.

-Annual Achievement Reports: Reports which have not been mailed in ahead of time need to be given to Mr. Carter in the convention office NO LATER THAN 10:00 P.M. on FRIDAY.
-The convention office (Hampshire Room) is located on Floor 6 of the Marriott Hotel.
+Annual Achievement Reports: Reports which have not been mailed ahead of time need to be given to Mr. Carter in the conference office NO LATER THAN 10:00 P.M. on FRIDAY.
+The conference office (Hampshire Room) is located on Floor 6 of the Tower Square (Marriott) Hotel.

-Contests: On Friday, schools that have entered a contest need to check in at the convention office (Hampshire Room) on Floor 6 of the Marriott for time and place of judging.
+Contests: On Friday, schools/students who have entered a contest need to check in at the Conference Office (Hampshire Room) on Floor 6 of the Tower Square (Marriott ) Hotel for time and place of judging.
 Judging for all contests is held on Saturday.
 Advisors wishing to volunteer to be contest judges should go to the Hampshire Room to sign up.
+You cannot judge a contest your Key Club has entered.

 Caucuses: Mandatory for all members and advisors please.
 Caucuses will be held directly after General Session.
-Meeting rooms are located in both the Marriott and the Sheraton.
+Meeting rooms are located in both the Tower Square (Marriott) Hotel and the Sheraton.
 Students need to go to their own state’s/territory’s caucus.
 Check your program book for exact listing of locations.
-Here, candidates will give a short speech and members will have the opportunity to question the candidates.
+Here, candidates will give a short speech and members (not advisors) will have the opportunity to question the candidates.
 A caucus runs as long as there are candidates to meet: the larger the number of candidates, the longer the caucus.
 Please help your students be engaged, educated caucus attendees by encouraging them to ask appropriate questions and be good listeners.
 Sample caucus questions can be found in the program.

-Dance: The dance is held directly after caucuses on Friday.
+Dance: The dance is held directly after caucuses.
 Casual dress is suggested.
 The admission charge will be $1.00 or a canned good.
 ALL attendees need to wear a name badge.
-Advisors should drop in occasionally to help monitor student behavior.
+Advisors are asked to help monitor student behavior.
 (Wear ear plugs if needed!)

-Game Room: This is an alternative to the dance.
+Ned’s Den: This is an alternative to the dance.
 The admission charge of $1.00 or a canned good will allow members into either area.
 ALL attendees need to wear a name badge.
-Advisors should drop in occasionally to help monitor student behavior.
+Advisors are asked to help monitor student behavior.

-Feedback Box: Located in the convention office (Hampshire Room) on Floor 6 of the Marriott.
+Feedback Box: Located in the Conference Office (Hampshire Room) on Floor 6 of the Marriott.
 This is a box where you can drop off Feedback Forms, which give advisors the opportunity to make general suggestions or ask questions.
 Feedback Forms will also be available at the advisor workshop(s).
 All forms will be reviewed closely and will receive a response when appropriate.

-Advisor E-mail Addresses: Advisors are encouraged to provide their e-mail addresses at registration, the advisor workshop(s), or to write it down and turn it in to the convention office (Hampshire Room) on Floor 6 of the Marriott.
+Advisor E-mail Addresses: Advisors are encouraged to provide their e-mail addresses at registration, the advisor workshop(s), or to write it down and turn it in to the Conference Office (Hampshire Room) on Floor 6 of the Tower Square (Marriott) Hotel.
 District Area Advisors use these to communicate happenings, news, reminders, et cetera throughout the year.

 Breakfast: On your own.
 Dunkin’ Donuts on Floor 1 in the mall is open.
 Check the food court and Floor 1 of the mall in case another restaurant is open.

 Advisor Workshops: Intended for all advisors.
-Check your convention program.
+Check your conference program.

 Advisor Lounge: Just for advisors to “relax” and chat both in the morning and evening!
-Check your convention program.
+Check your conference program.

 Forums: Review the program closely with your students.
-There is a forum particular to each office and also some intended for general members.
-Please send your officers as well as any member who may be thinking of running for an office next year or is curious as to what an officer in the club is supposed to be doing.
+Forums are particular to each office and also for general members.
+Please send your officers as well as any member who may be thinking of running for an office next year or is curious as to what a Key Club officer is supposed to be doing.
 Some forums are designed to help train the new officer; others are for general members.
 No one should be saying, “I have nothing to do.”
 Insist that members attend the forums.
 They should not be walking around doing nothing.
 Each forum is run by a current member of the District Board with an adult advisor present as well.

-Nominating Caucus: In the event that there are more than two members running for the same district office, those members will participate in a special caucusing session in order to narrow the field of candidates to two.
-Each division is entitled to a total of three Nominating Caucus Delegates.
-These Nominating Caucus Delegates will have been identified to represent their division by their Lieutenant Governor prior to convention.
+Nominating Caucus: In the event that there are more than two members running for the same District office, those members will participate in a special caucusing session in order to narrow the field of candidates to two.
+Each Division is entitled to a total of three Nominating Caucus Delegates.
+These Nominating Caucus Delegates will have been identified to represent their Division by their Lieutenant Governor prior to the conference.

-Contests: Schools who have entered a contest need to check in at the convention office (Hampshire Room) on Floor 6 of the Marriott for time and place of judging.
+Contests: Schools that have entered a contest need to check in at the Conference Office (Hampshire Room) on Floor 6 of the Tower Square (Marriott) Hotel for time and place of judging.
 It is the school’s responsibility to have students and/or materials at the right place at the right time.

 Caucuses: Mandatory for all!
 Same procedure as Friday night.